 Texting, or the practice of sending text-based messages via mobile phones, began in the early 1990s.
 The exact date is a matter of debate, but it is generally attributed to December 3, 1992.

-On this day, engineer Neil Papworth sent the world's first text message from a computer to a mobile phone.
-The message, simply stating "Merry Christmas" was received by Richard Jarvis, who was using an Orbitel 901 mobile phone.
+On this day, engineer Neil Papworth, a 22-year-old British Software Engineer, sent the world's first text message from a computer to his colleague Richard Jarvis at Vodafone.
+The message, simply stating "Merry Christmas" and Richard Jarvis received this message on his Orbitel 901 mobile phone.

 This event marked the beginning of a communication revolution that would reshape how people interact and communicate worldwide.
 Since then, texting has evolved to become one of the most prevalent and widely used forms of communication in the digital age.